spmallette/java-dse-driver/manual/paging/README.md

 ResultSet rs = session.execute(st);
 PagingState nextPage = rs.getExecutionInfo().getPagingState();

-// Note that we don't rely on RESULTS_PER_PAGE, since Cassandra might
+// Note that we don't rely on RESULTS_PER_PAGE, since DSE might
 // have not respected it, or we might be at the end of the result set int remaining = rs.getAvailableWithoutFetching();
 for (Row row : rs) {